MacLaurinGroup/mgsql/README.md

   .reset()                      <- reset the columns/values

-  .toSql(ignoreDuplicates)      <- returns the prepared SQL statement async .run(ignoreDuplicates)  <- Return the count with the rows
+  .toSql(ignoreDuplicates)      <- returns the prepared SQL statement async .run(ignoreDuplicates)  <- Return the ID if autogenerate
 ```